jlmelville/dbsmoketest/README.md

 }
 ```

-if you can install H2 and get as far as logging in the
+If you can install H2 and get as far as logging in the
 [quickstart guide](http://www.h2database.com/html/quickstart.html), then you should be able to successfully smoke test
 the test DB with: